requirejs/requirejs/docs/faq-advanced.md

     }(myGlobalRequire));

-Following the step above should still allow you to use the optimization tool to combine scripts together effectively.
-You should not use the includeRequire optimization option, and instead if you want the require definition in the optimized script, reference your modified require.js directly.
+Following the steps above should still allow you to use the optimization tool to combine scripts together effectively.
+You should not use the **includeRequire** optimization option though.
+If you want your remapped require definition in the optimized script, reference your modified require.js directly in the **include** optimization option, or as the **name** option if you want to optimize that file directly.

 Thanks to [Alex Sexton](http://alexsexton.com/) and [Tobie Langel](http://tobielangel.com/) for suggesting parts of this solution.